samkelleher/node-robot-wars/README.md

 ## Getting Started

 This is a Node v6 written in ES6 application that runs a [HAPI](http://hapijs.com/) server.
 For the first time you will need to install the project depdencies by running `npm install` in the project directory.
+Because the code is using ES6 features, items not supported by Node6 (such as module imports) are automatically transpiled by [Babel](https://babeljs.io/).

 ```
 $ npm start